tauri-apps/tauri/tooling/bundler/README.md

 ## Configuration

-Tauri automatically loads configurations from the `tauri.conf.json > tauri > bundle` object, but this library doesn't rely on it and can be used by non-Tauri apps.
+Tauri automatically loads configurations from the `tauri.conf.json > bundle` object, but this library doesn't rely on it and can be used by non-Tauri apps.

 ### General settings